 Clinical Excellence Network (CEN) is the name recently adopted by the RCSLT to replace the term Specific Interest Group (SIG).

-We are very conscious of the need for evidence-based practice and evaluated our last meeting with this in mind.
-We asked those attending the meeting to rate each presentation in terms of its value “in developing an evidence base for your practice”.
-Four ratings were provided: excellent, good, satisfactory and poor.
-Over the meeting as a whole, 60.1% of ratings were excellent and 33.2% were good.
+We are very conscious of the need for evidence-based practice and we evaluate our meetings with this in mind.
+We ask those attending the meeting to rate each presentation in terms of its value “in developing an evidence base for your practice”.
+Four ratings are provided: excellent, good, satisfactory and poor.
+Overall, for the meeting in November 2013, 60.1% of ratings were excellent and 33.2% were good.
 No ratings were poor.
 We have yet to analyse the evaluations of our most recent meeting.

 Click on the links below for the flyer / programme for previous meetings.
 (Each one opens in a new tab, as do all other links on this page.)